-The U.S. Preventive Services Task Force says all women between ages 50 and 74 should have a mammogram every two years.
+The U.S. Preventive Services Task Force’s latest recommendation is that women between ages 40 and 74 should have a mammogram every two years.

 Mammography is the process of using low-energy X-rays to examine the human breast for diagnosis and screening.
 The goal of mammography is the early detection of breast cancer, typically through the detection of characteristic masses or microcalcifications.

 Again, your physician may recommend more aggressive screenings, based on family history or your genetic profile.